shengcheng/pytorch-gpu-speed/README.md

 # pytorch-gpu-speed

-This repository report the speed of Pytorch according to the pytorch version, gpu types, cuda version, etc. The code refers to the [this issue](https://github.com/pytorch/pytorch/issues/47039).
+This repository reports the speed of Pytorch according to the pytorch version, gpu types, cuda version, etc. The code refers to [this issue](https://github.com/pytorch/pytorch/issues/47039).
 More data is weclome!!!

 |package name| gpu type| pytorch version |  conv1d or conv2d | benchmark | result(ms/iter) |
 |-----------|-----------|-----------|-----------|-----------|-----------|